dmorse/pscfpp/README.md

 The "-e" command line option in the above example is not required, but causes the program to "echo" the parameter file to standard output as this file is being processed.
-Use of this option makes it easier to debug any failure arising from a syntax error in this file.
+Use of this option makes it easier to debug any failure arising from a syntax error in the parameter file.

-The pscf_pc and pscf_pg programs require a value for the spatial dimension of the structure as an additional command line parameter, which specifies the number 1, 2, or 3 of coordinates along which the structure is periodic.
-This must be provided as an integer argument of the -d option.
+The pscf_pc and pscf_pg programs require a value for the spatial dimension of the structure as an additional command line parameter, which is provided as an integer parameter of the -d option.
+This parameter specifies the number 1, 2, or 3 of coordinates along which the structure is periodic.
 The usual syntax for invoking pscf_pc for a three dimensionally periodic structure (e.g., a network phase or an arrangement of spheres), while also using the -e  option, is thus
 ```
-pscf_pc -d 3 -e -p param -c command
+pscf_pc -d 3 -p param -c command -e
 ```
 The syntax for a simulation of one-dimensional lamellar phase would instead use 1 as the argument of the -d option.
-The syntax for invoking pscf_pg is the same as that for pccf_pc, except for the executable program name.
+The syntax for invoking pscf_pg is the same as that for pccf_pc, except for the use of a different program name.

-Programs that are invoked as shown above would both write log output that is produced during execution to the user's screen (i.e., to standard output).
+Programs that are invoked as shown in the above examples would write log output that is produced during execution to the user's screen (i.e., to standard output).
 This log output may instead be redirected to a file by using the unix ">" standard output redirection operator.
 For example, a command such as
 ```
-pscf_pc -d 3 -e -p param -c command > log
+pscf_pc -d 3 -p param -c command -e > log
 ```
 would redirect log output that is written during simulation of a 3-dimensionally periodic structure to a file named "log" in the current working directory.
-Standard output is normally redirected to a file when a program is run in a queue on a shared computer cluster.
+Standard output should normally be redirected to a file when a program is run in a queue on a shared resource.

 ## Examples